Grottolabs/vue-meteor-data/README.md

 #Vue Meteor Data

-####Easy subscriptions and reactive queries for Vue and Meteor
+##Easy subscriptions and reactive queries for Vue and Meteor

-Installation:
+When a view is created, the mixin iterates through your reactive data and wraps it individually in Vue's vm.$watch.
+Then each of these wrappers are wrapped in Meteor's Tracker.autorun.

+####Installation
 ```javascript
 var VueMeteorData = require ('vue-meteor-data')
 Vue.mixin(VueMeteorData)
 ```

-Usage example 1:
+####Usage example 1
 ```javascript
 module.exports = {
     reactiveData   : {